pngwen/xboing/docs/building/macosx.md

 # Building on MacOS
+This guide assumes you are using clang on macos.

 ## Getting source code
 Clone the repository using the `--recursive` option to also clone all submodules.